deriv-com/flutter-chart/README.md

 # flutter-chart

-A financial chart library for Flutter mobile apps.
+A financial chart library for Flutter apps.

 ## Requirements